mgratch/wpdfw/wp-content/plugins/loginizer/readme.txt

 3. Loginizer Brute Force Settings page

 == Changelog ==

+= 1.3.8 =
+* [Feature] Added an option to Delete the entire Blacklist / Whitelist IP Ranges.
+* [Feature] Custom IP Header added as an option for detecting the IP as per the Proxy settings of a server.
+* [Bug Fix] In WooCommerce the number of login retries left was not being shown.
+This is fixed.

+= 1.3.7 =
+* [Bug Fix] Blacklist and Whitelist IPs were not being deleted.
+This is fixed.

 = 1.3.6 =
 * [Feature] Pagination added to the Blacklist and Whitelist IPs